alper50/alper50/README.md

-# Hi there 👋 I am a junior FLutter Developer
+# Hi there 👋 I am a second year computer engineering student.
+I have passion for learning and sharing

-### ⚡ I’m currently exploring blockchain world.
+### ⚡ I’m currently working on Flutter and exploring blockchain world.

+### My Medium profile is [here](https://allperen.medium.com)

 <!--
 **alper50/alper50** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.